bears-bugs/bears-benchmark/README.md

 In the same way as you can check out one or all bugs you can compile the checked out buggy program versions and run tests on them using the scripts `compile_all.py`, `compile_bug.py`, `run_tests_all.py`, `run_tests_bug.py`.

+## Data

+The original benchmark contained 251 bugs (see file `scripts/data/bug_id_and_branch_2019.json`).
+However, many bugs have rotten with dependencies having disappeared (in particular snaphots) and version problems.

+The benchmark as of Sep 2023 contains 116 bugs (`jq length scripts/data/bug_id_and_branch.json`).

 ## Contact

 Feel free to create issues in this repository with questions.